ndsi6382/Simple_Invoice_Generator/README.md

 are no *expected* problems to occur, avoid using spaces in paths to be safe.

 ## CSV Handling
-An example .csv will be included here soon.
+An example .csv will be included in the sample folder soon.
 .csv files are expected to contain at least 6 headers named as follows:
 Recipient name: `name`, Recipient details (line 1): `contact1`, Recipient details (line 2 - optional): `contact2`, Activity description: `desc`,